-1. Practice Relaxation
+1. Practice relaxation

-2. Be Verbally Strong and Confident
+2. Be verbally strong and confident

 Women tend to downplay their accomplishments, sometimes referring to how their work was supported by others.
-But hiring managers want to hear about you – how you have organized, managed, innovated, and brought value to organizations before.
+But hiring managers want to hear about you.
 Keep the focus on yourself and your hard work.
 Instead of: “I was fortunate enough to get promoted to the regional sales manager position” say “My performance breaking all sales goals is the main reason I was promoted to regional sales manager.”

-Being a team player as well as leader is important in most positions, so it’s good to mention others you have supported or who have supported you.
+Being a team player as well as a leader is important in most positions, so it’s good to mention others you have supported or who have supported you.
 Just ensure you highlight your work first and avoid weak words or phrases like “helped”, “I was given a chance,” “I was lucky”, or “it just happened that way.”

-3. Display Enthusiasm
+3. Display enthusiasm

-5. Negotiate Compensation
+5. Negotiate compensation

 Most companies expect to have to negotiate the salary and benefits with a new senior-level hire.
-But women are sometimes too willing to accept a compensation package without first trying to negotiate upward.
+But women are sometimes too willing to accept a compensation package without first trying to negotiate.
 You will no doubt have done research on salaries to know if the company’s offer is in line with the industry standard or not.
-If it seems too low, you have every right to ask for more, and do so in a way that you remain in a strong position.
+If it seems too low, you have every right to ask for more.
+But do so in a way that you remain in a strong position.
 First, reiterate the value that you expect to bring to the organization based on your past performance.
 If the salary cannot be raised to your target but you still want the job, show flexibility in your willingness to negotiate on benefits, such as more holidays, a better office, or an assistant to support you.

 Kate Rodriguez is a freelance marketing copywriter based in Munich.
 She has over 20 years of professional experience in public and private organizations.
 A former international trade analyst for the U.S. government, she also worked as a university career coach, specializing in international career search.
 Most recently, she was employed at Experteer as a customer service agent and online marketing manager.